forlilab/Ringtail/README.md

 When filtering, the passing results are saved as a view in the database.
 This view is named `passing_results` by default.
 The user can specify a name for the view using the `--subset_name` option.
 Other data for poses in a view may be accessed later using the `--data_from_subset` option.
 When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<subset_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).

 #### Filters
 When running with default settings (no user-specified filters), the only filter used is `--epercentile 1.0`.
 This gives the top 1% of poses by overall binding energy score.
-All available filters are listed below in the table of supported arguments. **Note that if a less-strict energy filter is desired, `--epercentile` must be set to a large value i.e. 100.**
+All available filters are listed below in the table of supported arguments. **Note that if a less-strict energy filter is desired, `--epercentile` should be set to a large value i.e. 100.**

 ### Interaction filter formatting and options

+**Interaction filtering is not available for databases created with Vina PDBQTs.**

 The `--vdw`, `--hb`, and `--react_res` interaction filters must be specified in the order `CHAIN:RES:NUM:ATOM_NAME`.
 Any combination of that information may be used, as long as 3 colons are present and the information ordering between the colons is correct.
 All desired interactions of a given type (e.g. `--vdw`) may be specified with a single option tag (`--vdw=B:THR:276:,B:HIS:226:`) or separate tags (`--vdw=B:THR:276: --vdw=B:HIS:226:`).

 The `--max_miss` option allows the user to separately filter each combination of the given interaction filters excluding up to `max_miss` interactions.
 This gives ![equation](https://latex.codecogs.com/svg.image?\sum_{m=0}^{m}\frac{n!}{(n-m)!*m!}) combinations for *n* interaction filters and *m* max_miss.
 Results for each combination of interaction filters will be written separately in the log file.
 This option cannot be used with `--plot` or `--export_poses_path`.